EventStore/terraform-provider-eventstorecloud/README.md

 - `instance_type` - (`string`, Required) - the size of the instances to use in the managed cluster.
 This determines the performance of the cluster.
 Valid values are `F1` and `C4`.
 - `disk_size` - (`int`, Required) - the size of the data disks in gigabytes.
 This determines how much data can be stored by the cluster.
-The minimum size is 8, and the maximum 4096, though account limits may impact this further.
+The minimum size is 8GB for a cluster in AWS and 10GB for a cluster in GCP.
+The maximum size is 4096GB, though account limits may impact this further.
 - `disk_type` - (`string`, Required) - the type of data disks, which helps determine the performance profile of the cluster.
 Currently `gp2` is the only option.
 - `server_version` - (`string`, Required) - the version of Event Store Server with which the cluster is provisioned.